EI-CoreBioinformatics/mikado/docs/index.rst

 Starting from this version, Mikado is therefore capable of considering arbitrary measures of transcript quality (e.g. transcript quantification or similarity of the predicted ORF against a known protein database); moreover, it is capable of reconcile the structures of the transcripts present in a single locus.
 This allows to e.g. add an inferred UTR for *ab initio* predictions using complementary RNAseq data.
 Through this mechanism, Mikado is also capable of reconstructing the correct ORF of transcripts present only in fragmentary form - as long as there is at least another transcript in the locus that can provide the missing data.
-This mechanism is similar to the one implemented in [PASA]_ and that was used in [Araport]_ for the latest release of the *A. thaliana* genome annotation.
+This mechanism is similar to the one implemented in [PASA]_.
+Please see the :ref:`relevant section in Algorithms <padding>` for details.

 Citing
 ~~~~~~

 Please cite the following:

-Luca Venturini, Shabhonam Caim, Gemy Kaithakottil, Daniel Lee Mapleson, David Swarbreck: "Leveraging multiple transcriptome assembly methods for improved gene structure annotation", GigaScience, Volume 7, Issue 8, 1 August 2018, giy093, https://doi.org/10.1093/gigascience/giy093
+Luca Venturini, Shabhonam Caim, Gemy Kaithakottil, Daniel Lee Mapleson, David Swarbreck:
+"Leveraging multiple transcriptome assembly methods for improved gene structure annotation", GigaScience, Volume 7, Issue 8, 1 August 2018, giy093, https://doi.org/10.1093/gigascience/giy093

 Availability and License